KenIjiwoye/vts_challenge/README.md

 -update profile

 Q: Should the results from the lookup screen stay within the same screen?
 Or be displayed on a separate screen?
+-Currently I have them showing on the same screen

 Number #3.
 The event to disable the first route...
 Should this be invoked by a user?
 Or should this be done programatically during navigating between screens?
+-Currently I have this done upon navigating to another route.

+### Walkthrough

+    1. Use any combo of username, email, password to log into app
+    2. Search for location on the map and it will show an auto suggestion dropdown
+    3. choose an address and the it will show on the center of map and pull up current weather forecast for that area (WeatherBit API)
+    4. Navigate to Profile page and you will notice that the first route is no longer accessible.

+    5. Update the user details on this page and component will refresh instantly to show new data. (localStorage)
+    6. Logout button will redirect you to the login screen.

+Enjoy!! :)

 ## Available Scripts